-We return in our study of the word of God to the gospel of Luke, gladly do we do that.
-Eagerly have I arrived again here after many months of missing it and what a joy it is to come into the 14th Chapter.
+We return in our study of the word of God to the gospel of Luke; gladly do we do that.
+Eagerly have I arrived again here after many months of missing it and what a joy it is to come into the 14th chapter.
 Chapters 14 and 15 of Luke's gospel are very significant chapters.
-There will be much material here familiar to you and yet you will see in its new insights wondrous things to behold.
+There will be much material here familiar to you and yet you will see in it new insights, wondrous things to behold.
 At this particular time in the life of our Lord Jesus, it is only months until His death.
-He is moving, although not in a direct line, from town and village around the area of Judea, ultimately headed to the final Passover in Jerusalem.
+He is moving, although not in a direct line, from town and village around the area of Judea, ultimately headed to that final Passover in Jerusalem.

 These people were well intentioned.
 They were driven by their religious beliefs.
 And the Son of God came into conflict with them.
 They were the fastidious architects of popular Judaism, which dominated the thinking of the people at the time of Jesus and before and after.
 And when Jesus came and told them that the system was not of God and that it would not usher them into the kingdom of God, he became their archenemy.
 The truth of the matter is that those religious leaders, as zealous as they were, as passionate, as loyal to their system as they were, as careful as they were, were driving people away from the kingdom of God.

 Now Jesus brings this to a focal point and Luke helps us to see it in these two chapters.
 And it all sort of begins with lunch at the house of a Pharisee.
 This is one incident going down through verse 24, one incident on one day at one lunch in the house of a Pharisee.
 And with this we begin to see judgment pronounced directly on these Pharisees.
 And when you ask the question: Why is that Jerusalem kills the prophets and has through its history?
 Why is it that they stoned the messengers of God?
 Why is it that they have rejected their Messiah, the Lord Jesus Christ?
 Why is it that the pronouncement of judgment falls?
 It is because they have followed false teachers.